Bdot42/mfakto/README.txt

 # 0 What is mfakto? #
 #####################

 mfakto is the OpenCL-port of mfaktc.
-It aims to contain the same features and application use cases in time. mfaktc is a program for trial factoring of mersenne numbers.
-The name mfaktc stands for "Mersenne FAKTorisation with CUDA".
-Faktorisation is a mixture of the English word "factorisation" and the German word "Faktorisierung".
-It can use CPU and GPU resources.
+It aims to have the same features and functions as mfaktc. mfaktc is a program that trial factors Mersenne numbers and which stands for "Mersenne FAKTorisation with CUDA".
+Faktorisation is a mixture of the English word "factorisation" and the German word "Faktorisierung". mfakto is a GPU program, utilizing mostly GPU resources but it can use the CPU for sieving.

 #################
 # 1 Compilation #
 #################

+  Requires:
- AMD APP SDK 2.5 or above is required
+- AMD APP SDK 2.5 or above is required.
+- A C and C++ compiler, MSVC, GCC, etc depending on your system.

 ###########################